sabrinasaleh/Data_Munging_Plotting/README.md

 ![DB_map](Images/DB_map.png)

 ## Analysis of Observations & Results
-* The pilot/preliminary study indicates that the correlation and regression coefficients are positive for the three indepenent variables.
+* The pilot/preliminary study indicates that the correlation and regression coefficients are positive for the three independent variables.
 * For GDP and Innovation & Technology, the coefficients of regressions are relatively small.
 China plays a big role in causing the flatter slope.
 * For Doing Business Indicator, the coefficient of regression is very high.
 The steep slope suggests that the improvement of countries' business infrastructure has a large positive effect on increasing their FDI in the USA.
 * Europe is the largest FDI investor in the USA.
-One intersting outlier would be Luxembourg; as a small country with a relatively low GDP, innovation & technology, and doing business indicator, it ranks 4th regionally and 6th globally for FDI in USA.
+One interesting outlier would be Luxembourg; as a small country with a relatively low GDP, innovation & technology, and doing business indicator, it ranks 4th regionally and 6th globally for FDI in USA.
 * Asia shows interesting dynamics across the key variables.
 Japan ranks 1st regionally and 2nd globally for FDI in USA with relatively top scores for all - GDP, innovation & technology, and doing business indicator.
 China invests minusculely in the USA despite its top global ranking for GDP and high technology export.
 * In Latin America, GDP appears to have slightly more effect on the FDI in USA than innovation & technology and doing business indicator.
 Mexico and Bermuda appear in the list of top 25 investors in the USA.
 * In Africa, with high score for all - GDP, innovation & technology, and doing business indicator, South Africa turns out to be highest regional investor in the USA.